Purple-Pyjamas/DSA-CAPSTONE-PROJECT/palmoria-group-hr-analysis/README.md

 - Showed the total number of employees, average salary, and minimum salary using cards on dashboard
 - Analysed the gender distribution across departments using tables on the dashboard
-- Tramsformed data in power query - promoted headers, pivotted columns, changed data types, filtered rows, replaced rows
+- Tramsformed data in power query: promoted headers, pivotted columns, changed data types, filtered rows, replaced rows
 - Used DAX functions and measured columns to analyse and identify gender disparities in pay, ratings, and representation

 ### Step 4: Created calculated columns